 Baruch Nachshon was born in Haifa, Israel in 1939.
-He grew up in a religious and Zionist home ideology thatIsrael is the Biblical homeland of the Jewish people).
+He grew up in a religious and Zionist home ideology that Israel is the Biblical homeland of the Jewish people).
 From the age of eleven to eighteen, he studied art with Solomon Neroni, who was Paul Cezanne’s only student.
 From Neroni, Nachshon learned how to express holiness through his art.

 He became attracted to the world of the Chassidim (a particular group of observant Jews, r.e.
 Index) in his teens.
 It was not until he was married and had finished the army, that he seriously pursued his art career.
-Nachshon came to America, and had a meeting with Rabbi Menachem Schneerson.
-The Rebbe (respectful term given to a rabbinical leader) told him that many generations had passed and the creation of art in aKosher way was not complete.
+Nachshon came to America and had a meeting with Rabbi Menachem Schneerson.
+The Rebbe (a respectful term given to a rabbinical leader) told him that many generations had passed and the creation of art in a Kosher way was not complete.
 The Rebbe told Nachshon that he would be the one to fix it.
 The Rebbe awarded him a one year stipend to study art at the School of Visual Arts in New York City.
 Nachshon understood that the Rebbe was Entrusting him with the exalted mission of bringing art to its supreme fulfillment.
 Nachshon turned down other scholarships that involved taking courses in sculpting replicas of the human body and .drawing from nude models.

 Since 1967, Nachshon, his wife, and ten children live near the ancient city of Hebron, in Israel.
-Nachshon, with six other courageous families, reestablished a Jewish settlement there called Kiryat Arba, after the Six Day War.
+Nachshon, with six other courageous families, reestablished a Jewish settlement there called Kiryat Arba, after the Six-Day War.
 He paints symbols of light, life, and scenes from Israel, and fantastical moments in time.
-Oriental and Western Art are reflected in Nachshon’s style.
+Oriental and Western Art is reflected in Nachshon’s style.
 His work is expressive, delightful, and visionary.
-Inspired by Biblical, Midrash, and Kabbalistic themes, which have never before been attempted in a visionary mode of expression, his paintings pulsate with joy, harmony, and balance, as he expresses ideals through his work.
-He uses the art medium and lets the viewer into an enchanted world laden with mystical allegory, particularly using the themes of exile and redemption, as seen in his paintings Sea of Reeds (Crossing the Reed Sea) and Scroll of the End of Days.
-Dreamy representations of light, redemption, and celebration renders Nachshon’s work accessible and attractive to casual viewers.
+Inspired by Biblical, Midrash, and Kabbalistic themes, which have never before been attempted in a visionary mode of expression, his paintings pulsate with joy, harmony, and balance, as he expresses ideas through his work.
+He uses the art medium and lets the viewer into an enchanted world laden with mystical allegory, particularly using the themes of exile and redemption, as seen in his paintings Sea of Reeds (Crossing the Red Sea) and Scroll of the End of Days.
+Dreamy representations of light, redemption, and celebration render Nachshon’s work accessible and attractive to casual viewers.
 His visual renditions of profound Torah concepts are personal expressions of a man committed to the heritage of the Jewish people and a love for his people and their land.

 Nachshon’s work expresses the soul of ancient and modern Israel.
-“You should try in the future to bring out the simple meaning of the ‘text – teachings from our ancestors and real mitzvcs (commandments), so that these things will be better understood by a larger group,” ( the advice given to Nachshon from Rabbi Menachem Schneerson).
+“You should try in the future to bring out the simple meaning of the ‘text – teachings from our ancestors and real mitzvot (commandments) so that these things will be better understood by a larger group,” ( the advice given to Nachshon from Rabbi Menachem Schneerson).

 “He also the inner dimensions of Judaism and Chassidus, which is based on the Zohar, r.e. index.